sid-sangal/RealTime/README.md

 Steps:

 1. Downloading and labeling dataset
-2. Transfer Learning Using MobileNet SSD
+2. Transfer Learning Using YoloV4 and YoloV4-tiny
 3. Real time detection(webcam) using OpenCV

 @Time stamp 7/16